-Maybe you were impressed by the different Galaxy S20 models that debuted this spring but put off by the fact that they cost $999 or more.
+Maybe you were impressed by the different Galaxy S20 models that debuted in 2020, but you were put off by the fact that they cost $999 or more.
 The Samsung Galaxy S20 FE is here to alleviate that sticker shock by packing in many of the best features in the S20 but for $300 less.

 This $699 phone runs on a powerful Snapdragon 865 system-on-chip with 5G connectivity.
 Its 6.5-inch OLED display features the super-fast 120Hz refresh rate that makes for smoother scrolling.
 And while its 8MP telephoto lens isn't as sharp as the 64MP lens on the S20, we're still impressed by the Space Zoom feature.